mmmurray/jest-component-snapshot/README.md

 ## Usage 🤖

-Update your Jest config to automatically setup and teardown Puppeteer:
+The recommended way to use this library is be adding the following to your Jest config:

 ```json
 {